 Direction / Action Consistency of Planning Proposal Direction 14: Protect important environmental assets Consistent.
-As the planning proposal will retain the vast majority of existing vegetation on the land and retain it as community land and zoned RE1 Public Recreation, it is consistent with Action 14.2.
-As the intent of the reclassification is to recognise existing infrastructure on the land, the proposal is considered to be consistent with Action 14.3.
-Direction 15: Enhance biodiversity connections Consistent As the planning proposal will retain the vast majority of existing vegetation on the land, an existing biodiversity corridor will be protected, consistent with Action 15.1.
-Direction 16: Protect the coast and increase resilience to natural hazards Consistent The subject land is bushfire prone.
+The subject land is identified on the Biodiversity Values Map as containing important biodiversity.
+However, as the planning proposal seeks to recognise existing infrastructure on the land and will retain the existing RE1 zoning, there will be no impact on existing biodiversity as a result of the planning proposal.
+The proposal is consistent with Actions 14.2 and 14.3.

+Direction 15: Enhance biodiversity connections

+Consistent

+The subject land is identified on the Biodiversity Values Map as containing important biodiversity.
+However, as the planning proposal seeks to recognise existing infrastructure on the land and will retain the existing RE1 zoning, there will be no impact on existing biodiversity as a result of the planning proposal.
+The proposal is consistent with Action 15.1.

+Direction 16: Protect the coast and increase resilience to natural hazards

+Consistent

+The subject land is bushfire prone.
 However, as the intent of the reclassification is not for residential development, the risk of bushfire impacts is not exacerbated.

 The land is not susceptible to flooding or coastal erosion or inundation.
 The subject land is not known to be contaminated.
 The proposal is considered to be consistent with Action 16.1.